 The sub-aggregation operation.
 You can perform the sub-aggregation operation based on the grouping results.

-The aggregation method can be used to group query results based on specific data intervals.
-Field values that are within the same range are grouped together.
-The value range of each group and the number of values in each group are returned.
+Groups query results based on specific data intervals, with field values within the same range being grouped together and the value range of each group along with the number of values in each group being returned.

 Parameter